marshyski/cosmodrome/README.md

 *Abstracting Data from Stacks*
 ----------------------------
 This project makes it easier to get non-secret environmental data for scripts, builds and deployments.
-Making scripting easier removing logic for environmental awareness based on first two octets of an IP address.
+Making scripting easier removing logic for environmental awareness based on first two or three octets of an IP address.

 **Sweet Benefits:**